 Beneficial Ownership Transparency Standards and Controversial Changes to the Tax Code (the so-called Offshore Law) in Georgia

-Publications | Open Governance and Anti-Corruption 29 July 2024
+News | Publications | Open Governance and Anti-Corruption | Analysis 29 July 2024

 Author: Mamuka Jgenti - Founder, Georgian Institute of European Values (GIEV)

-As commissioned by the Institute for Development of Freedom of Information (IDFI) the present paper analyses and the challenges posed by recent amendments to Georgia's tax code, known as the "offshore law," which facilitates the transfer of offshore assets into Georgia.
+As commissioned by the Institute for Development of Freedom of Information (IDFI) the present paper analyses the challenges posed by recent amendments to Georgia's tax code, known as the "offshore law," which facilitates the transfer of offshore assets into Georgia.
 The analysis is considering/covering the country's commitment to creating a beneficial ownership transparency registry and the contemporary trend of increasing accountability for offshore companies and making beneficial ownership data more accessible.

 Key aspects of the analysis include: